Do You Have Sports-Related Back Pain? Know When to Call a Doctor

-If you experience any of these warning signs, Dr. Goyal says, you should probably get to a doctor for further evaluation:
+If you experience any of these warning signs, you should probably get to a doctor for further evaluation:

-“One of the worst things you can do if you have an acute back injury is stay in bed and remain inactive,” Dr. Gladden says.
+“One of the worst things you can do if you have an acute back injury, stay in bed and remain inactive,” he says.

 The muscles and supporting structures of the back weaken when you remain in bed for days on end.
 This can lead to a vicious cycle of continued back pain.